-4.1.3 REGISTRATION FOR AND ADMISSION TO EXAMINATIONS
+4.1.3 ADMISSION TO EXAMINATIONS

-- 4.1.3.1 The registration of a student for a specific academic term or year includes that student's registration for examinations, subject to all applicable rules. - 4.1.3.2 No registration for an examination or a special examination shall be valid unless the student's qualification and his or her registration for the academic year or semester concerned has been approved. - 4.1.3.3 A student's registration does not include such a student's application to take a special examination.
+- 4.1.3.1 The registration of a student for a specific academic term (semester, year or block) includes that student's registration for examinations, subject to all applicable rules. - 4.1.3.2 No examination can be written when the student is not formally registered. - 4.1.3.3 A student's registration does not include such a student's application to write a special examination. - 4.1.3.4 All examinations shall be conducted at a venue determined by TUT, and students shall take examinations at the venue determined for the campus where he or she is registered. - 4.1.3.5 Only registered students of TUT may sit for examinations at the University. - 4.1.3.6 A student shall not be admitted to an examination in a subject or module with its own alpha-numerical code, consisting of seven characters, if he or she has not been officially registered for that subject and has not obtained the required predicate mark of at least 40%. - 4.1.3.7 In cases where laboratory work and/or practical assignments form part of a subject, the marks obtained for such work shall be taken into account for admission to the examination.

-- 4.1.3.4 All examinations shall be conducted at a venue determined by TUT, and students shall take examinations at the venue determined for the campus where he or she is registered. - 4.1.3.5 Only registered students of TUT may sit for examinations at the University. - 4.1.3.6 A student shall not be admitted to an examination in a subject or module with its own alpha-numerical code, consisting of seven characters, if he or she has not been officially registered for that subject and has not obtained the required predicate mark of at least 40%. - 4.1.3.7 In cases where laboratory work and/or practical assignments form part of a subject, the marks obtained for such work shall be taken into account for admission to the examination. - 4.1.3.8 In the case of Arts and Performing Arts projects, the accumulated total of a project should be at least 40% before a student may submit work for final assessment.
+- 4.1.3.8 In the case of Arts and Performing Arts projects, the accumulated total of a project should be at least 40% before a student may submit work for final assessment.
 If the required 40% has not been obtained, the student may not submit work for final assessment, and he or she will have to repeat the subject. - 4.1.3.9 On re-registration for a subject, any predicate mark or practical mark previously obtained for that subject shall lapse. - 4.1.3.10 A student who has been expelled from TUT, and who is not, as a result of such expulsion, allowed on the campus of the University, shall not be allowed to take or sit for any examination. - 4.1.3.11 A student whose class and/or residence fees have not been paid in full, or who has any other TUT debts, may take or sit for an examination, but his or her results shall not be published before the full outstanding amount is settled.
 Such a student shall, however, be informed if he or she qualifies for a supplementary examination.

-4.1.4 NOTICE OF ADMISSION TO EXAMINATIONS
+4.1.4 NOTICE OF ADMISSION TO EXAMINATIONS: PREDICATE DAY